ABOUT PACIFIC PLACE

 • Pacific Place reaches cruise passengers via Visit Seattle and the Pike Place Market Visitor Center.

-Source: September 13, 2023.
-CoStar, BLS, STR, Downtown Seattle Association, Port of Seattle, City of Seattle Recovery Plan Performance Report, CBRE, Oxford Economics
+Source: Visit Seattle.
+BLS, STR, Downtown Seattle Association, Port of Seattle, City of Seattle Recovery Plan Performance Report, CBRE, Oxford Economics

 WORLD-CLASS PROFESSIONAL SPORTS